plediii/route53-controller/README.md

 `route53.changeResourceRecordSets` operation.
 See [API documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Route53.html#changeResourceRecordSets-property)
 for more information.

+By default, the public IP of each instance will be added to the record set.
+If you would rather use the *private* IP, then add the attribute "PrivateIP" with a true value.

 Given a `resource.json` we may immediately update our resource record sets.  `route53-controller` includes a command line script in